firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: Sun Jun  7 22:54:28 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:00:44 UTC 2015.

 The ipset `php_dictionary` has **589** entries, **589** unique IPs.